 It’s pretty unusual to see a piece of ancient jewelry come up in one of our Fine Jewelry auctions, so when we do it’s always exciting.
 Lot 23 in our September 19 auction is a 2nd-century Roman bracelet, and I love everything about it.
 It’s almost 2,000 years old and is still so wearable and stylish today.
-Dare I even say that it is reminiscent of Alexander Calder’s jewelry? … Read More
+Dare I even say that it is reminiscent of Alexander Calder’s jewelry?
+By the 2nd century, a combination of the rejection of previous policies on austerity and the increase of the availability of gold saw restrictions on the ownership of jewels lifted.… Read More

 Author Archives: John Colasacco

 Welcome back to John’s Cameo Corner!
 The March 22nd Fine Jewelry auction features several cameos and intaglios worth noting, in various mediums.
 Carved gemstones are rare and desirable, and Skinner is pleased to have two such lots in our upcoming March sale.
-My personal favorite in this auction is Lot 298, which is an antique amethyst intaglio.… Read More
+My personal favorite in this auction is Lot 298, which is an antique amethyst intaglio.
+The quality of the carving here is particularly fine as seen in the incredible detail of the hair and beard.… Read More

 The art of cameo carving has been around for centuries, and may have originated in ancient Sumerian jewelry where carved beads were used as seals.
 Generally, hardstones with layers of differing colors are carved to highlight the contrast in colors; precious gemstones are also engraved as intaglios, cameos, and seal rings.

 The ancient Greeks and Romans produced cameos to be worn in jewelry, often depicting deities and other talismanic images. … Read More